kyma-project/api-gateway/docs/user/troubleshooting-guides/03-70-apirule-v1beta1-management-issues.md

   ```

 ## Cause
 The APIRule custom resource `v1beta1` has been deprecated and is scheduled for deletion.
 As a result, changes have been introduced to begin migration to the latest stable version, `v2`.
-The Kyma Dashboard no longer displays APIRule CRs created in version `v1beta1`.
-While all `v1beta1` APIRules will remain fully operational in the background, they will not be visible in the Kyma Dashboard, and their management through the Dashboard will no longer be available.
+While all `v1beta1` APIRules remain fully operational in the background, you can't display and manage them using Kyma dashboard.

-In new clusters, you will not be able to create, modify, or delete APIRule CRs in version `v1beta1`.
-Only `v2` APIRules are supported, as `v2` is now the latest stable version of the APIRule in the Kubernetes API.
+In new clusters, you can't create, modify, or delete APIRule CRs in version `v1beta1`.
+Only `v2` APIRules are supported, as `v2` is now the latest stable APIRule version in the Kubernetes API.

-However, all `v1beta1` APIRule configurations created before this change on existing clusters will remain active and continue to function as expected.
-The API Gateway module will manage and reconcile resources based on the existing `v1beta1` APIRule settings.
+However, all `v1beta1` APIRule configurations created before this change in existing clusters remain active and continue to function as expected.
+The API Gateway module manages and reconciles resources based on the existing `v1beta1` APIRule settings.

 > [!NOTE]